earthly/website/blog/_posts/2022-06-07-yaml-validate-and-lint-cue-lang.md

     links?: [...#Link]
 }
 ```

 What I've done here is add a constraint to the Author Type, which is specified with a regex.
-The regex is a bit of an odd way to verify a string length.
-But thankfully CueLang has other ways to do it.
+That is pretty simple way to constrain a type if you ask me.
+Any regex can be attached to any string type.
+Granted, a regex is a bit of an odd way to verify a string length.
+Let fix that.

-If I import from the CueLang standard Library I can run functions in my types like this:
+CueLang has a standard library which can be used for creating constraints.
+If I import the strings function, I can check the number of unicode runes in my types like this:

 ```
 import "strings"